MR-Raven/ComputerViision/README.md

 # ComputerViision
-basic algorithms of computer vision
+some problems of computer vision